eduardojaime/COMP2068JavaScriptFrameworks/lesson10/README.md

 - Go back to PowerShell or Command Prompt and navigate back to the folder where your projects are
     - > cd ..
 - Create the angular project template by running
-    - > ng new project-spa-client
+    - > ng new project-spa-frontend
         - Yes to routing
         - CSS as default
-    - Navigate into the project folder > cd project-spa-client
+    - Navigate into the project folder > cd project-spa-frontend
     - Run > npm install
     - Open up the project in VS Code > code .
 - In Visual Studio Code: